PPC IN THE PAST

 The net result is that some number of average small businesses became disenchanted with PPC stating that “It doesn’t work anymore” or that “It’s too expensive.”
 Well, it’s certainly true that it’s no longer working for the person expressing the statement that it’s not working and it’s quite true that it’s more expensive.
 But what’s missing from such complaints are “Why” did the costs go up?
 And the short answer is simple: PPC works.

 PPC does increase sales for those that know how to use it.
 In fact, it’s increased sales so substantially for so many businesses that they’ve been moving record amounts of money into digital advertising for years.
-But the guys who are winning with PPC are not doing the same type of advertising that was done 15 years ago, or 10 years ago, or even 5 years ago.
+But the guys who are winning with PPC are not doing the same type of advertising that was done 15 years ago, or 10 years ago, or 5 years ago or in many cases, what a number of advertisers were doing last year.
 In fact, the amount of ever-increasing ad choices and opportunities that Google has provided to better serve sophisticated players has had a dampening effect on their biggest potential market: small and medium-sized businesses.

 OVER-SIMPLIFICATION OF PPC VS. REALITY